 Red Wiggler provides inclusive work experiences in all parts of farm operations for 16 adults with developmental disabilities.
 Through the meaningful work of growing and distributing healthy food to the community, Growers gain a professional identity as farmers---as well as vocational, social, and life skills that set them up for success.

-Since it's founding in 1996, Red Wiggler has provided meaningful employments for adults who are historically under employed.
+Since its founding in 1996, Red Wiggler has provided meaningful employment for adults who are historically underemployed.
 Today, our 16 paid Growers are crucial to every aspect of growing produce at Red Wiggler.
 The vegetables they grow are distributed through our unique three-part Community Supported Agriculture (CSA) program that serves approximately 450 community members--- including individuals from low-income households and adults with developmental disabilities living in group homes.

 Check out the Grower Spotlights on our Farm Notes to learn more about our Growers.